andesyv/syvertsen.dev/README.md

 [![Vercel status](https://img.shields.io/github/deployments/andesyv/syvertsen.dev/production?label=vercel&logo=vercel&logoColor=white)](https://syvertsen-dev.vercel.app/_logs)

-This is my personal portfolio webpage, which is made using Next.js based on the [Gatsby Simplefolio](https://github.com/cobidev/gatsby-simplefolio) template made by [Jacobo Martínez](https://github.com/cobidev).
+This is my personal portfolio webpage, which is made using Next.js based on the [Nextfolio](https://github.com/1msirius/Nextfolio) template.
 The page is hosted and deployed by Vercel.

 ## Deployment